-The sustainable development has been in the focus of multiple European and global agendas, academic research and teaching curriculum, but also urban practices for some time already.
-Nevertheless, the new global concerns related to health & safety but also new challenges that have direct impact on our lived environment, such as loss of biodiversity, resource scarcity, demographic changes, economical instability, as well as the increase in extreme climate events, are alarming for a collective commitment to upgrade approaches for future habitats.
+The sustainable development of the built environment has been at the center of numerous European and global agendas, academic research and curricula, but also urban practice for some time.
+Nevertheless, new global problems related to health and security, but also new challenges that directly affect our living environment, such as biodiversity loss, resource scarcity, demographic change, economic instability, as well as the increase of extreme climate events, are alarming for a collective commitment to improve concepts for future living spaces.

-Through the lens of our newly established Institute for Design Strategies (IDS), and the thematic clusters Regenerative Design, Human Centered Design, and Data Driven Design, our intention is to find synergy among the various scales of our lived environment and various aspects and values of sustainability discussing sustainable design strategies for future development dynamics.
+Through the lens of the newly established IDS, Institute for Design Strategies, and the thematic clusters of Regenerative Design, Human Centered Design, and Data Driven Design, we aim to find synergies between the different scales of our living environment and different aspects and values of sustainability to discuss sustainable design strategies for future development dynamics.

-1 WEEK \\ full of impulses, ideas and discussion with international researchers, representatives of international universities, partners from the economy and stakeholders from art, culture, the city and the region.
-We know how hard it can be to follow a digital conference with a full schedule, so our content is available on-demand even after the DCW 2021!
+1 WEEK \\ Full of impulses, ideas and discussion with international researchers, representatives of international universities, partners from the business world and players from the arts, culture, city and region.
+We know how difficult it can be to follow a digital conference with a busy schedule.
+That's why our content will be available on-demand after DCW 2022!

-1 REPORT \\ will document the DCW sessions as well as interdisciplinary articles, reports from our research activities, student impulses and more.
-Our objective is to continuously bundle the findings on current planning and social issues, as well as to provide them to the general public.
-So together with our own research findings, the output of the DCW will be published in a yearly IDS Trend Report (*working title) starting in 2022.
+1 REPORT \\ documenting DCW and also provide a platform for interdisciplinary articles, reports from our research activities, student impulses, and more.
+Our goal is to continually synthesize findings on current planning and societal issues and make them available to a broad audience.
+Thus, the results of the DCW will be published together with our own research results in an annual IDS Trend Report (*title) starting prospectively in 2023.

-2 LANGUAGES \\ the conference will have sessions either in german oder english.
-The on-demand content will be provided with subtitles in english for our international guests.
+2 LANGUAGES \\ The conference will be held partly in German, partly in English.
+On-demand content will be provided with English subtitles for our international guests.

 Participation in the conference is free of charge for students and members of TH OWL as well as for external guests!